KendrickOrg/kendrick/CONTRIBUTING.md

 This file is currently not complete but will be improve step by step.

 # Update iceberg
-In a fresh Pharo 6.1, execute the following script in order to update Iceberg to the last version :
+In a fresh Pharo 6.1 (downloaded from https://pharo.org/download or with PharoLauncher), execute the following script in order to update Iceberg to the last version :

 ```Smalltalk
 MetacelloPharoPlatform select.